Alikhanzada577/BulkRename-desktopapp/README.md

 # BulkRename-desktopapp
-Bulk rename desktop app using nodeJS
+Source code of Bulk rename desktop app using nodeJS